oxhead/website/content/publication/trilogy.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In the *6th Workshop on Scalable Cloud Data Management*" publication_short = "In *SCDM*"
+publication = "In the *6th Workshop on Scalable Cloud Data Management*, conjuncted with *2017 IEEE International Conference on Big Data (BIGDATA)*" publication_short = "In *SCDM*"

 # Abstract and optional shortened version.